-In Tanzania the Women@Work Campaign is focusing on cut flowers, vegetables (green/French beans) and avocado production.
+In Tanzania the Women@Work Campaign focuses on cut flowers, vegetables (green/French beans) and avocado production.
 There are around 30 farms in these chains which export their produce.
 Green beans are the single largest horticultural foreign exchange earner for Tanzania.
-Avocado production has increased, gradually taking the place of coffee production whose income is unstable.
+Avocado production has increased, gradually taking the place of coffee production.
 Avocado production, like green beans production, relies heavily on out-growers.
 The cut flower sector in Tanzania is established, with a stable production chain into Europe.
-The flower sector in Tanzania employs approximately 7,000 workers directly (working in the firms) and 36,000 indirectly with approximate 75% women.
-Approximately 6,000 are members of Tanzania Plantation Agricultural Workers Union (TPAWU).
+The flower sector in Tanzania employs approximately 7,000 workers directly (working in the firms).

 Despite women workers forming the majority of the workforce in the horticulture value chains, they are not equally represented in decision making positions.
-Women are preferred to men for employment in the cut flower, green beans and in avocado production because they occupy low positions, are mostly unskilled and casual workers.
-Lack of employment contracts are especially prevalent in farms without Global GAP and HACCP certification.
+Women are preferred to men for employment in the cut flower, green beans and in avocado production because they occupy low positions, and are mostly unskilled and casual workers.
 Engaging workers as casual laborers bars them from accessing key employment benefits, including maternity leave and access to trade unions.
 Workers in the horticultural sector are generally paid well below a living wage.
-The minimum wage in agriculture sector, including cut-flower is Tanzania shillings 100,000 (USD 45) as set by the sectoral wage board.
-The low wages aggravate the workers and it is difficult to meet household costs for food, clothing, children’s’ education and healthcare for family members.
+The minimum wage in the agriculture sector, including cut-flowers, is around 45 US dollars as set by the sectoral wage board; while a living wage is more than twice as much as that.

 According to the 2016 Hivos Baseline Survey Report, the horticulture firms that grow green beans and avocados were found to have weak affirmative action and/or reproductive health policies such as sexual harassment protection policy, which limits access to reproductive health benefits, knowledge and services.
 This has resulted in mistrusting available family planning services - in terms of health and safety - hence the majority of workers continue relying on traditional unreliable methods.
 Furthermore, there is a lack of a critical mass of women workers required for the agitation and promotion of decent labor practices.